geopython/pygeoapi/docs/source/plugins.rst

                msg = 'Partial validation not supported'
                raise ValidatorValidationError(msg)

-           # data is a dict of incoming data, validate accordingly
+           # data is bytes of incoming data, validate accordingly
            if 'some_property' not in data:
                msg = 'Invalid data payload!'  # to add more detailed messaging, pass user_msg="string of text" to ValidatorValidationError raise ValidatorValidationError(msg)